kalekdev/uni/semester-1/technische-mechanik/notes.typ

 $
 As usual in a torque, the origin of the moment is irrelevant.

+LTD: Do not assume all tensions are equal in pulleys exam!

 TODO: Add useful trig identities, special triangles

+==== Static Determinacy
+If the number of constraint forces and moments is equal to the number of equilibrium conditions.
+TODO: What does this imply?
+A static can always be determined?
+Clean up

+This essentially means that the system of equations doesn't have full rank and has infinite / no solutions.

+$f > 0$ - the system is statically undetermined, movement means the forces can take on infinite values
+$f = 0$ - statically determined
+$f < 0$ - constraint forces cannot be determined, overconstrained intuition? is it because either one of the constraints can be high enough to stop movement (we can't say for sure which one), multiple constraints per possible movement?

+_Kinematic Certainty_

+== Stability
+Surface integral of friction forces on contact area.
+TODO: Maths

+System is stable if the average point on which the normal force acts is within the contact surface

+ie weight is acting through or before the tipping point

+This is tipping point from A levels :D